No, this time it isn’t satire and yes, I do acknowledge that these days it’s very hard to tell!

 The Age, July 4th 2015

-And I suspect that the front pages will be too full of the terrorism threat, and the stories of individuals to tell you about China turning back a boat full of Australian coal, but the business pages thought it an important story.
+And I suspect that the front pages will be too full of the terrorism threat, or the stories about individuals to tell you about China turning back a boat full of Australian coal, but the business pages thought it an important story.
 (All right, I know it’d be a ship; but I liked the idea of China turning back a boat!)

 Apparently, the Chinese have started testing for fluorine and phosphorus, as well as the traditional tests for sulphur and ash, and this led to a boat load of Australian coal (yes, from Newcastle!) being sent back.